zephyr-04/AcadenicVerfication/README.md

 - Credential Management: Institutions can issue, update, and revoke academic credentials.
 - Verification: Third parties can verify the authenticity and details of academic credentials.
 - Event Logging: Key actions such as credential issuance, revocation, and updates are logged via events.

+## Getting Started

+### Prerequisites

+- MetaMask extension for your browser
+- Remix IDE
+- Node.js installed on your machine
+- Infura account for Ethereum node access